For Patients

 How is Cures Gateway Different?
 Does it Replace MyChart or Other Portals?

-Cures Gateway, also known as the Citizen PHA app, is a patient-controlled repository that consolidates health information from various sources into one accessible location.
+Cures Gateway, also known as the Selfii app, is a patient-controlled repository that consolidates health information from various sources into one accessible location.
 While it doesn't replace portals like MyChart, it goes beyond by including data from outside Epic/My Chart or other EMR-connected portals.

 Who Can Access Cures Gateway?
 Can Family and Caregivers Access My Information?